By Sorsa Editorial

 headers=headers,

-params={"username": "elonmusk"}
+params={"username": "elonmusk"},

 )

-for user in data["users"][:5]:
+for follower in response.json()["users"][:5]:

-print(f"@{user['username']} - {user['followers_count']} followers")
+print(f"@{follower['username']} - {follower['followers_count']} followers")

 Fetch Multiple Tweets in Bulk